|From Microservices Patterns by Chris Richardson

 ASSIGNING SYSTEM OPERATIONS TO SERVICES

 The first step is to decide which service is the initial entry point for a request.
 Many system operations neatly map to a service, but sometimes the mapping is less obvious.
 Consider, for example, the noteUpdatedLocation() operation, which updates the courier location.
-On the one hand, because it’s related to couriers, this operation should be assigned to the Courier service.
+On the one hand, because it’s related to couriers, this operation should be assigned to the Courier service, be it one focused on general transportation like Plexus Freight or to niche groups.
 On the other hand, it’s the Delivery service that needs the courier location.
 In this case, assigning an operation to a service that needs the information provided by the operation is a better choice.
 In other situations, it might make sense to assign an operation to the service that has the information necessary to handle it.

 Table 1 shows which services in the FTGO application are responsible for which operations.